lofar-astron/factor/docs/source/directions.rst

         The solution interval in seconds for the amplitude solve.
 If ``0``, Factor will set the solution interval based on the brightness of the calibrator or calibrator group.

     dynamic_range
         If ``HD``, amplitudes are solved for every channel.
-If ``LD``, amplitudes are solved in blocks defined by the :term:`TEC_block_MHz` option in the parset.
+If ``LD``, amplitudes are solved for every band.

     region_selfcal
         The region to use as a clean mask during self calibration.
-If given, this region will be unioned with the PyBDSM-generated one.
+If given, this region must cover all emission in the self calibration image that should be cleaned.

     region_facet
         The region to use as a clean mask during facet imaging.
-If given, this region will be unioned with the PyBDSM-generated one.
+If given, this region must cover all emission in the facet that should be cleaned, unless the :term:`automask_facet_image` option in the parset is ``False``, in which case this region will be unioned with a PyBDSF-generated one.

     peel_skymodel
         The sky model to use during peeling (if the :term:`outlier_source` column is set to ``True`` or if the calibrator flux density exceeds that set with the :term:`peel_flux_Jy` option in the parset).